| |

 This post may contain affiliate links which won’t change your price but will share a commission.

-Classic Skinny Margaritas combine tequila, orange liqueur, fresh lime juice, and plenty of ice.
-These contain no added sugar, but are plenty strong.
-Rim the glasses with salt and lime wedges, and sip away.
+This Skinny Margarita Recipe combines silver tequila, Cointreau, fresh lime juice, agave nectar, and plenty of ice.
+These classic cocktails contain zero refined sugar and are plenty strong.
+Rim the glasses with salt and lime wedges, and sip away!

-These margaritas are as good as they look.
+These Skinny Ritas are as good as they look.
 Actually, better!
 In fact, I’ll never EVER use that sugary pre-mix again.

-The reason that these margaritas are SKINNY is because they contain zero added sugar.
-Most margaritas are made with a simple syrup or that bottled pre-mix that is full of sugar.
-With my recipe, you are using good quality alcohol and FRESH lime juice, which makes all the difference in the world.
-You won’t miss the sugar AT ALL.
+The reason that these margaritas are SKINNY is because they contain zero refined sugar.
+A regular margarita is made with simple syrup or that bottled pre-mix that is full of sugar.
+With our recipe, you are using high quality tequila and Cointreau, fresh lime juice, and a plant-based sweetener.
+You won’t miss the sugar.

 Head’s up: These are strong.
 I recommend sipping very slowly.
-The ice will dilute them, but they still contain plenty of alcohol.
+The ice will dilute these cocktails, but they still contain plenty of alcohol.

-Side shot of a margarita glass, with skinny margarita being poured inside.
+Side view of a skinny margarita with lime.

 Ingredients needed for Classic Skinny Margaritas: